atersolis/notes/aws/aws.md

 - Create a IAM password poilcy (how often should user change their password, minimum length, etc...)

 **RECOMMANDATION**: use your root account as little as possible.
 Create a admin IAM user and use it instead.

+Various facts

+>  Using SAML (Security Assertion Markup Language 2.0), you can give your  federated users single sign-on (SSO) access to the AWS Management  Console.
+>
+> Power User Access allows access to everything but IAM

 ## Using AWS CLI